Yoga Alliance Professionals, 60-hour Pre & Postnatal Yoga Teacher Training starts March 2021

 Our Yoga Alliance Professionals approved 60 hour Pregnancy & Postnatal Yoga Teacher Training is open to qualified yoga teachers.

 Of the 60-hours, 35-hours are face to face & 25-hours are non-contact.
 For the non-contact hours, you will be asked to read & complete writing assignments.
-You will be asked to design a four-week pregnancy yoga course & provide an example of class plans for your postnatal yoga classes.
-For your final assessment you will be asked to teach an observed class.
+You will be asked to design a four-week pregnancy yoga course & class plans for your postnatal yoga classes.
+For your final assessment you will be asked to teach observed classes to pregnant & postnatal clients.